Sebobo/Shel.Neos.RangeEditor/README.md

 If a certain value should be entered the current value can also be clicked to enter the desired value directly.

+⚠️ This plugin is only meant for Neos versions before 7.
+It has been converted into a [core feature](https://neos.readthedocs.io/en/stable/References/PropertyEditorReference.html#property-type-string-integer-rangeeditor-range-editor-for-selecting-numeric-values) since.

 ## Example

 ![Range editor in Neos CMS sidebar](Documentation/RangeEditorExample.png)